rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 ## End

 As always, all the code is available [on GitHub](https://github.com/rmrt1n/rmrt1n.github.io/tree/main/code/clojure-fly).
-Overall, I like how easy and fast it is to get a Clojure app deployed to Fly.io.
-It's a great platform for deploying side projects or hackathon projects.
-My side projects are never finished so I don't have any experience yet to share about how well Fly handles real user traffic.
-Anyway, here is some further reading on deploying Clojure apps:
+Originally, this post was just about deploying to Fly.io, but along the way I kept adding on more stuff until it essentially became my version of the [user manager example app](https://github.com/seancorfield/usermanager-example/).
+Anyway, hope this article provided a good view into web development with Clojure.
+As a bonus, here are some additional resources on deploying Clojure apps:

 - [Deploying a Full-Stack Clojure App With Kamal on a Single Server](https://bogoyavlensky.com/blog/deploying-full-stack-clojure-app-with-kamal/)
 - [JVM Deployment Options](https://ericnormand.me/article/jvm-deployment-options)